pgupta56/docs/docs/k8s/core-concepts.md

 ```
 ### Application’s resource requirements
-- CPU and memory are collectively referred to as compute resources.
+- CPU and Memory are collectively referred to as compute resources.
 - Each Container of a Pod can specify one or more resources configuration for `requests` and `limit`
 - K8s select the Node where to run the Pod based on the resources availabilty as defined by above configuration
 - **Memory** are measured in bytes (e.g 2Gi, 512Mi, 1024Ki)